Richard Neudecker

 Richard Neudecker (born 29 October 1996) is a German professional footballer who plays as a midfielder for 1.
 FC Saarbrücken in the 3.
 Liga.

 Club career

 Neudecker is a youth exponent from 1860 Munich.
 He played for the second team of the club in the Regionalliga Bayern in the 2014–15 season and most of the 2015–16 season.
 He made his first appearance for the first team in the second round of the 2015–16 DFB-Pokal on 27 October 2015 against Mainz 05 and subsequently on 1 November 2015 in the 2.
 Bundesliga against Duisburg.

 Having made six appearances in the 2.
 Bundesliga for 1860 Munich in the 2015–16 season, he joined FC St. Pauli on a free transfer in summer 2016.
 Three years later he moved to the Dutch VVV-Venlo on a free transfer.

 International career

-Neudecker made various appearances for the Germany national youth football team.
+Neudecker made appearances for the various Germany national youth football team levels.